iPeel/HA-Eleven-Energy/README.md

 Charges the battery at a set power rate with energy from the grid.
 Once the target state of charge has been reached, the system will remain is a state where grid power is consumed to supply local loads until the work mode is changed.

-To switch to thie work mode, use the "_set_work_mode_force_charge_" service call with the following parameters:
+To switch to this work mode, use the "_set_work_mode_force_charge_" service call with the following parameters:

 Key | Required | Description
 --- | --- | -----------